coderman982/HYBRID-XAI-AI-FRAMEWORK-FOR-EARLY-MULTI-MORBID-DISEASE-PREDICTION-IN-RESOURCE-CONSTRAINED-HEALTHCARE/README.md

 The Random Forest is small (n_estimators=20, max_depth=3) to keep it lightweight; adjust for accuracy/resource tradeoffs.

-License

-Add an appropriate license file as needed.

 Acknowledgements

 Designed as a compact, explainable hybrid prototype for constrained environments.